u7javed/Image-Super-Resolution-Enhancer-via-ESRGAN/README.md

 Specific weight files are too large thus I will include a set of instructions to generate your own enhancer.

 Python Files
-  -- models.py
+  - models.py
-    -- Contains the model architectures described in the ESRGAN paper including the Dense Blocks, Residual to Residual Dense Blocks, Generator, Discriminator, and VGG19 feature extractor (pre-trained model).
+    - Contains the model architectures described in the ESRGAN paper including the Dense Blocks, Residual to Residual Dense Blocks, Generator, Discriminator, and VGG19 feature extractor (pre-trained model).

-  -- train.py
+  - train.py
-    -- This file is an executable script which trains the GAN model and saves the generator, discriminator, and their respective optimizers to a specified directory every epoch.
+    - This file is an executable script which trains the GAN model and saves the generator, discriminator, and their respective optimizers to a specified directory every epoch.
 It also saves sample images of the generator's performance every epoch to a specified directory.
 Run this file as follows:
     ```
     python train.py --hyperparameters
     ```
-    --hyperparameters are a list of hyperparameters to call in order to properly execute train.py.
+    hyperparameters are a list of hyperparameters to call in order to properly execute train.py.
 Each hyperparamter is to be entered in this format:
     ```
     --image_directory data/images/
     ```
     followed by a space to seperate each hyperparameter entered.
 Please refer to run_script.ipynb Jupyter Notebook file to see specific hyperparamters

-  -- enhance.py
+  - enhance.py
-    -- An exectutable python script which takes in directory to a low resolution image file, image transformation length, directory to ideal generator, and directory to which the enhanced image will be saved.
+    - An exectutable python script which takes in directory to a low resolution image file, image transformation length, directory to ideal generator, and directory to which the enhanced image will be saved.
 This script passes the Tensor form of specified image through the generator to create an enhanced version of the image and saves it to specified directory.
 Below is a example of how to run the file:
     ```
     python enhance.py --image_file test_image.png --file_length 128 --dir_to_generator best_generator_model.pt --save_directory data
     ```